 This post-Thanksgiving season, we dare you to make some truly unique leftover dishes!
 Don’t worry, we are here to help with the brainstorming.
 We spent hours sifting through the Food Monster App archives to find you the perfect recipes, so you can stop eating the same meal over and over again.
-When you’re eating these tasty dishes, it’s likely you will not even notice that they were made with leftovers!
+When you’re eating these tasty dishes you will not even notice that they were made with leftovers!

 Talk about a transformation.